markheath/funcs-todo-csharp/README.md

 - Cosmos DB
 - Entity Framework Core

-It's implemented using Azure Functions V4 in C#, and can be run against the local storage emulator for Table or Blob storage, and the Cosmos DB emulator.
+It's implemented using Azure Functions V4 in C# isolated model, and can be run against the local storage emulator for Table or Blob storage, and the Cosmos DB emulator.

 ### Get set up